cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 To enable Terraform to create a working development cluster we need to obtain the VLAN information from the Classic platform.

-To make getting this information as simple as possible we have added a command to a helped CLI tool that will pull will create this information in a format that is easy to use.
+To make getting this information as simple as possible we have added a command to the helper CLI tool that will create this information in a format that is easy to cut/pastw into the `terraform.tfvars` settings file.

 Follow these steps to get the VLAN information: